Libya PM Serraj will not sit down with rival Haftar to end war

 But Serraj’s camp has rejected that.
 “You cannot ask the person defending himself to cease fire,” he said.

-In Sunday’s interview, he backed a U.N. blueprint for a national conference to prepare for elections by year-end.
+He also earlier on Sunday proposed a national conference to prepare for elections by year-end.
+“Libyans should meet to overcome this struggle for power,” Serraj said.

-“Libyans should meet to overcome this (current) struggle for power,” Serraj said.
+The United Nations - which had proposed its own such forum just before the war - and the European Union welcomed the idea.
+But eastern lawmakers allied to Haftar predictably rejected it.

 The prime minister said he was concerned the OPEC member’s oil facilities could become embroiled in the conflict.